MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-actions.md

 ### NavigateToMainForm(entityName, mainFormName, recordId)
 Navigates the host model-driven form to a main form and displays the specified record.
-* **entityName** - A required string parameter that specifies the parent entity of the main form.
+* **entityName** - A required string parameter that specifies the parent table of the main form.
 * **formName** - A required string parameter that specifies the name of the main form to navigate to.
 * **recordId** - A required string parameter, that specifies the ID of the record to display in the main form.